Supporting New Zealand small businesses for 5 years.

 Drawbacks of Secured Loans

 Just because secured business loans come with convenient benefits, doesn’t mean that they’re always a good idea.
-In fact, you should only take one out if you’re 100% sure you can repay the loan.
+In fact, you should only consider borrowing through a secured loan if you’re 100% sure you can meet your payment obligations, as failing to do so involves significant risk, including the potential loss of your collateral.

 The main reason is pretty obvious.
 If you default for any reason, you risk losing your security asset.
 If you put up the building as collateral, you’d have to move your business location.
 You’d also lose all the equity you had built up in that asset.

 Furthermore, a default will do severe damage to your credit score.
 This will make it harder to take out a loan in the future.
+Missed payments can also increase the overall costs of the loan due to penalties and fees.
 While secured loans are generally easier to obtain for people with bad credit, the cost of the loan will go up.

 Some lenders might be willing to work something out if you run into problems paying off the loan.
 They may offer to restructure the loan to help you avoid defaulting.
 Still, you should carefully weigh the risk and reward before taking out a secured business loan.